Wouldn’t it be nice to take massive action in 30 days and reap the rewards for years to come?

 My rule of thumb is to have a deductible large enough that it hurts to write the check, but which won’t cause me financial distress if I have to pay it.

 Next, look at your limits.
 Are you paying for insurance you don’t need?

 - Personal property insurance

-As for the collision insurance, say your car is worth $4,000 and your premiums are $800 a year for collision.
-In other words, you’re paying 20% of your car’s value to cover yourself in a case of a total loss.
+As for the collision insurance, say your car is worth $4,000 and your premiums are $800 a year for collision insurance.
+In other words, you’re paying 20% of your car’s value to cover yourself in the case of a total loss.